“Karsk!” said Tess. “I wondered when you were going to spring him on us.”

 Megaera strained.
-Beyond the cacophony of the bats, she caught something else: a faint burbling, as of thick stew heating in a pot.
+Beyond the cacophony of the bats, she heard something else: a faint burbling, as of thick stew boiling in a pot.

 Lydia exposed her long canines in a wicked smile and then slunk ahead onto the highway.
 Megaera put up her hood and waved the others forward.
 After about fifty feet, they reached a bubbling pool, inky black with faint highlights.
 It stretched about thirty feet.
 Huge domes formed languidly on its surface and popped with a gasp.

 A bat flew low over the pool and something that could have been a head or a large hand erupted out and struck at it, but the bat wheeled away, shrieking into the heights.
 Lydia spared the scene an unconcerned glance.

 The growling, rumbling notes of conversation grew louder as they skirted the pool, and the cavern floor sloped upward.
 The green banks of fungus to either side dwindled out to bare rock, and the glowing blue walls grew closer.
 A hundred yards off, the cavern branched.
 On the left and right the distant ceiling closed down to exits forty feet or so high; the one on the right was limned more brightly, for some reason, by the blue lichen.
 Dark forms gathered against the left cavern mouth: humped werewolves and a pair of giants twice their height, dressed in rough leather breeches, with torsos bare except for mangy hide capes.
 Convection moved the air, with the monsters ahead upwind.
 A cool gust rolled against Megaera’s face, and then hot, humid air closed from all sides after it.
 The sour odor of the giants crept into the mushroom smell all around.